salesforce/rmux/README.md

 ./main -socket=/tmp/rmux.sock -tcpConnections="localhost:6379 localhost:6380 localhost:6381 localhost: 6382"
 ```
 Alternatively, if you want to make your own main package, the below code will listen on unix socket "/tmp/rmux.sock"

-With either of these, all Key-based commands will hash over ports 6379->6382
-Non key-based commands will failover to the default connection, which is localhost:6379
 ```
 package main